techorionai/navigableai-sdk-web/README.md

   return this.request({
     method: this.api.getMessages.method as HTTPMethods,
     url: `${this.api.getMessages.url}?identifier=${identifier}`,
     signaturePayload: identifier, // Used if shared secret key is enabled.
+Request handles this internally.
   });
 };
 ```